 The new system of care financing that came into effect on 1 January 2011 reflected the political will to achieve two major goals: firstly, to avoid placing an additional financial burden on mandatory healthcare insurance (OKP), which had previously taken on more and more of the rising costs of age-related care, and, secondly, to improve the difficult social situation of certain groups of people who are reliant on care.
 The core element of these new arrangements, and thus the main factor in attaining the stated goals is the capping of OKP and patient contributions to care, with responsibility for the remaining costs being transferred to the cantons.
 Additional social policy measures include: increasing the eligibility threshold for supplementary benefits to the old-age and survivors' insurance (EL), introducing an attendance allowance for people demonstrating a slight degree of disability (‘helplessness’) who wish to receive care at home, and obliging the cantons to ensure that admission to a care home does not result in the patient becoming dependent on social assistance.
 These rules will inevitably – and as desired by the policymakers – result in the cantons and communes shouldering an increased burden of costs.
 The evaluation report on these new arrangements, published in July 2018, shows that the first major objective of limiting the additional financial burden on the OKP has been achieved.
 Spending on care under mandatory healthcare insurance has stabilised and the share of costs funded by premiums has not increased.
 The second main objective, of improving the difficult sociopolitical situation of persons in need of care, has been only partly achieved.
 Shortcomings in implementing the reform, and therefore a need for action, can be found in particular with regard to flaws in the financing of the uncovered care-related costs by the cantons and the failure of service providers to delineate properly between care-related costs that fall under the KVG and those that do not.
 In addition, the restrictions on the patient’s share of these costs is not always observed.
 The cantons have mostly complied with their duty to avoid persons becoming dependent on social assistance because of a stay in a care home, yet there are still indications of this happening in individual cases that should no longer be occurring, which suggests uneven implementation by individual cantons.

-Growing cost pressure, which is system-based, has caused cantons and communes to voice greater criticism of the financing system as we know it, publicly question its viability and step up the political pressure for system changes, if not a complete overhaul.
-This is also reflected in the political initiatives that are regularly launched.
-Nevertheless, there is no need to amend the legislation at present or to make any fundamental changes to the financing model (e.g. by making nursing insurance compulsory).
-According to a Federal Council report on the outlook for long-term care, the current method of contribution-based financing remains legitimate in the medium term.
-Not until 2030 onwards does the Federal Council see a need for reform driven by cost trends.
+Growing cost pressure, which is demographically driven, has caused cantons and communes to voice greater criticism of the financing system as we know it, question its viability and step up the political pressure for system changes, if not a complete overhaul.
+This is reflected in the political initiatives that are regularly launched.
+In CSS's view, especially given the amendments that have already been enacted, there is no need to amend the legislation further or to make any fundamental changes to the financing model (e.g. by making nursing insurance compulsory).

-Arrangements for financing care of the elderly and long-term care remain within the remit of the state and its social policy.
+Ensuring arrangements for providing and financing care of the elderly and long-term care are and remain within the remit of the state and its social policy.
 Regardless of the financing model, the sources of funding used thus far (taxes, premiums, direct co-payment / self-financing) cannot be extended.
-Alternative financing models would merely change the share of costs to be borne by the individual parties.
+Alternative financing models do nothing to change financing requirements.
+They merely change who pays and the share of costs to be borne.
 Therefore, before any change to a new model takes place, the question of social compatibility and solidarity must be answered.